Introduction

 Hypoglossal Nerve

 The hypoglossal nerve (CN XII) exits the skull base through the hypoglossal canal and descends initially in the carotid sheath posteriorly to the vagus nerve.
-It then exits the carotid sheath by emerging between the internal carotid artery and the internal jugular vein before traveling on the anterior aspect of the outside of the sheath, deep to the styloid muscles.
+It then exits the carotid sheath by emerging between the internal carotid artery and the internal jugular vein before traveling on the anterior aspect of the outside, deep to the styloid muscles.
+In addition, the ansa cervicalis is embedded in the anterior portion of the carotid sheath.

 Muscles

+As previously stated, the carotid sheath is derived from all 3 layers of the deep cervical fascia.
+While there are no muscles within the carotid sheath, there are muscles whose relation to the carotid sheath provides valuable landmarks.
+The sternocleidomastoid muscle forms the anterolateral boundary of the carotid sheath.
+In the suprahyoid section of the carotid sheath, the stylopharyngeus muscle lies obliquely over the internal carotid artery, and its inferior border is closely associated with the glossopharyngeal nerve as it leaves the sheath.
 Similarly, inferior to the stylopharyngeus muscle in the suprahyoid region of the carotid sheath, the posterior belly of the digastric muscle lies obliquely over the internal jugular vein and internal carotid artery close to the bifurcation of the common carotid artery [11].
 The accessory nerve passes under this muscle as it exits the sheath.

 Physiologic Variants

-There are no significant physiologic or anatomic variants of the carotid sheath itself; it can be disrupted or lay in an unusual fascial plane if the common carotid arteries have an atypical course through the neck.
-Carotid variations are common (i.e., the right common carotid branching off the aorta directly.)[12][7]
+There are no significant physiologic or anatomic variants of the carotid sheath; it can be disrupted or lay in an unusual fascial plane if the common carotid arteries have an atypical course through the neck.
+Carotid variations are common (ie, the right common carotid branching off the aorta directly.)[12][7]
 Furthermore, the extracranial course of the cranial nerves traveling in the carotid sheath has significant inter-individual variability, which can provide difficulty when operating within the region [10][11].
 Thus, access to the contents of the carotid sheath should be performed with care and can be done with the aid of ultrasound or other imaging if an anatomic variation is suspected.

 Surgical Considerations